PART 17: OBSERVER EFFECT

 “B-But isn’t that the kinda thing you normally foresee?”
 Tim broke in.
 “Using your, um, psychic abilities?”

 Chartreuse shook her head, starting to absently roll the crystal she was holding around in her hand.
 “My visions don’t work like that,” she explained.
 “Not unless I, like, get into serious meditation.
-Instead, I get impressions from things or people.
-Like how I did from Corry last Saturday!”
+I usually just get impressions from people.
+Like how I did from Corry last Saturday.”

 “An impression relating to an upcoming ‘war’,” Luci remarked dryly.

-“Look, I was visiting Laurie, passed by her brother in the hallway, and POW!”
+“Look, I was visiting Laurie, brushed by her brother in the hallway, and POW!”
 Chartreuse made an expressive hand gesture to demonstrate.
-“There it was, this, you know, real bad sensation relating to him, Julie and Carrie!”
+“There it was, this, you know, real bad sensation relating to him, Julie and Carrie.”

 “Corry and Julie have never gotten along.”

 Luci took a moment to reflect.
-She would have written all of this off as stupid mystic mumbo-jumbo by Chartreuse – if it weren’t for the fact that, due to the time machine, she had been paying additional attention to Carrie.
+She would have written it off as stupid mystic mumbo-jumbo by Chartreuse – if it weren’t for the fact that, due to the time machine, she had been paying additional attention to Carrie.
 Some of what Chartreuse was saying had a ring of truth to it.

 “W-Why us?”
 Tim asked, breaking Luci’s concentration.

-“Oh, that was laid out in the stars!” said Chartreuse brightly, the tinge of fear vanishing.
+“Oh, that was laid out in the stars,” said Chartreuse brightly, the fear in her voice vanishing.
 “After all, I’m friends with Laurie, who’s Corry’s sister.
 Tim, you’re friends with Clarke, who’s close to Julie, sorta.
 And Carrie, well, she never sticks around anyone for more than a month… but I heard last week that Frank was, you know, helping her with some math, and Luci, you’ve also studied with Frank, so you might come across something.
 That makes us the two degrees of separation group!”
-She paused.
-“Hey, that’s kind of a neat name.
-Maybe we should, like, make it an official club… perhaps create a logo?”

 “B-But surely others would be a better choice.”